Your First Visit & FAQ in Etobicoke

 Non-nutritive sucking can cause children’s teeth to move out of alignment and affect their bite.
 The frequency, duration, and intensity of the sucking can determine whether or not dental issues may occur.

-The good news is if the habit is stopped early enough, the affected bite may self-correct or result in a less severe orthodontic issue.
+The good news is that if the habit is stopped early enough, the affected bite may self-correct or result in a less severe orthodontic issue.
 We can help guide you, offer advice, and provide treatment options to help stop the habit.

 However, please contact us as soon as possible so that we can make appropriate dental recommendations in a timely manner.
-If the injury occurs after hours, please page the dentist on call at 647-613-KIDS (5437).
+If the injury occurs after hours, please page our dentist on call at 647-613-KIDS (5437).

 Parent Resources